Poverty in Poland: Structural breakdown

-Poverty in Poland has been described as "shallow", referring to the fact that few poor live significantly below the poverty line (as defined by World Bank); the at risk of poverty gap in Poland is estimated at about 21%.
+Poverty in Poland has been described as "shallow", referring to the fact that few poor live significantly below the poverty line (as defined by World Bank); the at risk of poverty gap in Poland is estimated at 21%.

 In terms of geography, poverty was more likely to affect households in small towns and rural areas, as well as households in the east and north, with the highest poverty reported in Warmia-Mazury Voivodeship, Podlaskie Voivodeship, Lubelskie Voivodeship and Świętokrzyskie Voivodeship (see also: Poland A and B).

 Poverty was most prevalent for households suffering from unemployment, disability, and with multiple children.
 The young are more likely to be affected by the poverty than the old, who are relatively well off due to generous pension system.
 As such, poverty in Poland is relatively similar, in terms of structure, to that found in most other European countries.
 Beblo et al. (2002) note that poverty in Poland is primarily caused by unemployment, insufficient aid to families with multiple children or from marginalized groups, and poor earnings in agricultural sector.
 Brzeziński (2011) notes that the rise in poverty in late 1990s and early 2000s can be attributed to stagnant wages and pensions, and growing unemployment, and its subsequent decline, to economic growth and welfare policies.

-Poverty in Poland - international ranking
+Poverty in Poland – international ranking

+According to Statistics Poland, the proportion of the population living below the national extreme poverty (minimum subsistence) threshold was 4.2% as of 2019.
+This is approximately 22% or 1.2 percentage points lower than the previous year.
+In the fourth quarter of 2019, for single-person households, this threshold was set at 614 zł per month (~20.17 zł per day, equivalent to ~€4.71 or ~$5.21 per day at the time).

+As of 2017, the proportion of population living under the international poverty line ($1.90 or $3.20 a day adjusting for purchasing power parity) was 0.02% for the $1.90 threshold and 0.03% for the $3.20 threshold.